-Master of Science in Electrical Engineering and Master of Science in Mechanical Engineering
+Master of Science in Electrical Engineering, Master of Science in Mechanical Engineering, and Master of Science in Energy Systems

-Dean: Robert Kozik, Union Graduate College
+Dean: R. Kozik (Union Graduate College)

-Union College undergraduate students with a strong academic record may apply for a combined degree program with the Masters in Electrical Engineering, and Masters in Mechanical Engineering.
+Union College undergraduate students with a strong academic record may apply for a combined degree program with the Masters in Electrical Engineering, Masters in Mechanical Engineering, and Masters in Energy Systems.
 A cumulative average of 3.0 in undergraduate course work is expected (cumulative average less than 3.0 should be discussed with the Dean, School of Engineering and Computer Science).
-Acceptance into the program enables students to apply up to three graduate college courses for credit in fulfillment of both undergraduate Union College and Union Graduate College graduate degree requirements.
-All program applicants are encouraged to apply during their sophomore or junior year but no later than the end of the fall term of their senior year at Union College.
-Students are required to notify both Registrars that they are in a joint program.
-All Union College students are encouraged to contact the Union Graduate College School of Engineering and Computer Science, Dean Robert Kozik, for information regarding these programs and additional opportunities as noted below:
+Acceptance into the program enables students to apply up to three graduate college graduate degree requirements.
+All program applicants are encouraged to apply during their sophomore or junior year but no later than the end of the fall term of their senior year at Union College students are encouraged to contact the Union Graduate College School of Engineering and Computer Science, Dean Robert Kozik, for information regarding these programs and additional opportunities as noted below: